ScheerleJo/SevDeskServer/RoadMap.md

   - [ ] Move Frontend to more suitable Framework
   - [ ] Move code to Rust
   - [ ] Set SaveData Path in FileSaveDialog
+  - [ ] Create some form of indicator, if the Server is doing something or not (Loadingbar, rotating Circle, ...)

 ## Extras